VincentH-Net/CSharpForMarkup/README.md

 ![Markup Layout Insert Children Conditional Spread](img/markup-layout-insert-children-conditional-spread.png)

 ## Binding power
-Thanks to C# 10, you don't have to use strings or `nameof()` to specify binding paths *with good performance* :<br />
+Thanks to the C# 10 [CallerArgumentExpression attribute](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-10#callerargumentexpression-attribute-diagnostics), you don't have to use strings or `nameof()` to specify binding paths *with good performance*.
+Instead you can use C# expressions and enjoy all the goodness that they bring: full intellisense, compiler checked, renaming support :<br />
 ![Markup Binding Expression](img/markup-binding-expression.png)

-**Note** that the `pathExpression` parameter supports several **convenience binding syntaxes**; see it's intellisense description in above image.
+**Note** from the intellisense description in above image that the `pathExpression` parameter supports several **convenience binding syntaxes** which allow to:
+- Identify the viewmodel part of the expression with parenthesis:<br />
+  path expression = `viewmodel.path` || `(viewmodel expression).path`, where `path` can contain `.` e.g.:
+  - `.Bind (vm.SelectedTweet)` binds to "SelectedTweet"
+  - `.Bind ((vm.SelectedTweet).Title)` binds to "Title"
+  - `.Bind ((vm.SelectedTweet).Author.Name)` binds to "Author.Name"
+- Use `?` with null-valued type instances to enjoy C# goodness without needing object instances e.g.:
+  - `.Bind (vm?.SelectedTweet?.Title)` binds to "Title"<br />
+  Note that using `?` can be necessary because the expression will be evaluated at runtime, even though we don't care about it's value; the [CallerArgumentExpression attribute](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-10#callerargumentexpression-attribute-diagnostics) supplies an expression string *in addition to* the expression value.
+- You can still pass in string literals
+  - `.Bind ("SelectedTweet")` binds to "SelectedTweet"

+Any surrounding `"`, `@` or whitespace characters in `pathExpression` are ignored

 `Bind` supports almost all functionality that the UI framework offers for binding.
-In addition, there are many `Bind` overloads that offer:
+In addition, there are many `Bind` overloads that allow you to:
 - Omit the property name to bind to the **default property** of a view type:<br />![Bind Default Parameter](img/bind-default-parameter.png)
 - Bind with **inline conversion**:<br />![Bind Inline Conversion](img/bind-inline-conversion.png)
 - Bind a **command and it's parameter** in one go:<br />![Bindcommand](img/bindcommand.png)